All Episodes

 So Jesus is with his disciples at night.

-Judas shows up in the bunch of olive trees are kind of standing around.
+The bunch of olive trees are kind of standing around.

 He goes on trial.

-Walk us through what happens.
+Get us through what happened.

 jeremiah johnston